Scaffold a Project

 ✔ Template fetched successfully

-The CLI fetches the template from GitHub and creates a new directory with your project name.
+The CLI fetches the template and creates a new directory with your project name.

 python-demo